atteneder/glTFast/README.md

 ![Editor Import][import-gif]

-*glTFast* will import them to native Unity prefabs and add them to the asset database.
+*Unity Cloud glTFast* will import them to native Unity prefabs and add them to the asset database.

 See [Editor Import](./Documentation~/ImportEditor.md) in the documentation for details.